Free checking accounts are one of the best bank accounts you can have. You’ll get easy access to your cash and won’t pay annoying bank fees.

 With the Rewards Checking account, you get unlimited domestic ATM reimbursements and no overdraft or non-sufficient fund fees.

-It’s possible to earn up to 1.25% APY with this account, which is a higher interest rate than most high-yield savings accounts.
+It’s possible to earn a high APY with this account, which is a higher interest rate than most high-yield savings accounts.

 Earning a high interest rate is an exciting perk, but you must complete three activities each month.